-Honestly, it was a tough call, especially given the fact that all I wanted to do was chew out the host parents and send in a squad of my own (although the parents were probably clueless of the situation).
+Honestly, it was a tough call.
+All I wanted to do was chew out the host parents and send in a squad of my own (although the parents were probably clueless about the situation).

 When it comes to feeling left out (FOMO), even our most well-adjusted adolescents struggle with that all-consuming angst when they discover that their peers are doing something, or are in the know of something, and they’ve been left out.

 FOMO is actually about coping with our new social reality, one that puts everyone’s lives in a public square, ripe for commentary and judgment.
-Whether our kids are troubled by an actual event, an exclusive selfie, or just the impression that the lives of their “friends” are much better than their own.
+Our kids may be troubled by an actual event, an exclusive selfie, or just the impression that the lives of their “friends” are much better than their own.

 We may be inclined to offer our kids platitudes like, “It doesn’t mean anything in the long run,” or, “Popularity is temporary and unimportant.”
-But teens live entirely in the now, and imparting our time-tested wisdom about the future does little to help them cope in the moment.
+But teens live entirely in the now.
+Imparting our time-tested wisdom about the future does little to help them cope in the moment.

 “I like to call everyone’s social media feeds their ‘Highlight Reels,’” says Lauren Galley, teen mentor and founder of Girls Above Society.
-“We all get excited to post our adventures and accomplishments, but I really can’t express enough the importance of thinking before we post.
+“We all get excited to post our adventures and accomplishments.
+But I really can’t express enough the importance of thinking before we post.
 There are always going to be those mean girls who leave us out intentionally, or try to embarrass us.
 But we can never let another person place value on our self-worth.”